 In addition to museum collections, Chihuly’s work is also found:

-- The registration desk at the Bellagio Hotel in Las Vegas where it took more than 100 glassblowers, architects, engineers, installers, and other professionals to install the 2,000-piece, 40,000-pound Fiori di Como on the ceiling above guests checking in to the luxury hotel.
+• Above the registration desk at the Bellagio Hotel in Las Vegas, where it took more than 100 glassblowers, architects, engineers, installers, and other professionals to install the 2,000-piece, 40,000-pound Fiori di Como ceiling sculpture admired by guests checking in to the luxury hotel.
+(Be sure to consult the Bellagio fountain schedule and check it out, too, when you visit.)

-- An interactive children’s exhibit at the Children’s Museum of Indianapolis where guests can create their own masterpiece under the largest permanent Chihuly installation in the world using plastic forms that resemble Chihuly’s blown glass shapes.
+• As part of an interactive children’s exhibit at the Children’s Museum of Indianapolis, where guests can create their own masterpiece under the largest Chihuly permanent collection piece in the world using plastic forms that resemble Chihuly’s blown glass shapes.

-- The Olympic Tower in the lobby of Abravanel Hall in Salt Lake City, a special piece created by Dale Chihuly to celebrate the 2002 Winter Olympics.
+• At the Olympic Tower in the lobby of Abravanel Hall in Salt Lake City; a unique piece created to celebrate the 2002 Winter Olympics.

-And, of course, there are the garden and architectural installments that incorporate Chihuly’s work into green spaces at botanical gardens, ancient cities like Jereusalem, and historic buildings like the Biltmore Estate.
+And, of course, there are the garden and architectural installments that incorporate Chihuly’s work into green spaces in botanical settings, ancient cities like Jerusalem, and historic buildings like the Biltmore Estate.

 9. The Famed Glass Sculpture Artist Also Creates Other Types of Art

-From the woven tapestries that included small pieces of glass back in college to two-dimensional paintings on flat pieces of glass, Dale Chihuly is more than a glass sculpture artist.
+From his college-day woven tapestries that included small pieces of glass to two-dimensional paintings on flat pieces of glass, Dale Chihuly is more than a glass sculpture artist.

 10. Dale Chihuly Owns Several Fascinating Collections